Carduco, Inc. d/b/a Cardenas Metroplex v. Mercedes-Benz USA

 After ten days of testimony, the jury reached a unanimous verdict, finding that Mercedes-Benz defrauded Carduco, and further finding, beyond a reasonable doubt, that Mercedes-Benz committed a felony in the process—removing the statutory cap on punitive damages.
 After electing remedies, the Court entered a judgment awarding Carduco $130,307,722.

 On appeal, Reese Marketos teamed up with former Texas Supreme Court Justice Wallace Jefferson.
 The Thirteenth Court of Appeals affirmed the trial court’s judgment awarding Carduco’s actual damages in the amount of $15.3 million but reduced the punitive damages award from $115 million to $600,000.
-Both sides have appealed the Court of Appeals decision to the Texas Supreme Court, where it is currently pending.
+On February 22, 2019, the Texas Supreme Court reversed the verdict and rendered judgment for Mercedes-Benz.

 One Technologies, L.P. v.
 Profinity, LLC and Chad D. Ertel